Xin-Bu/SQL_Python_Google_big_query/README.md

 | owner_spend_date | card_no   | date   | spend   | trans   | items   |
 | owners | card_no | zip   | plus_2   | status   | date_joined   |

 The code was written in SQLite.
-In addition, sql in this project interacts with Google Big Query (GBQ) and Python in samples 2 and 3 respectively.
+In addition, SQL in this project interacts with Google Big Query (GBQ) and Python in samples 2 and 3 respectively.